 Whisk together the yeast, warm water, and sugar in the bowl of a stand mixer.
 Let it stand until the mixture looks foamy and bubbled up on top — about 5 minutes.
 (If the mixture doesn't foam, start over with new yeast.)

-Stir the flour, salt, yogurt, chives, and 3/4 cup olive oil into the yeast mixture with a wooden spoon or the stand mixer paddle just until a soft dough forms.
+Stir the all-purpose flour, bread flour, salt, yogurt, chives, and 3/4 cup olive oil into the yeast mixture with a wooden spoon or the stand mixer paddle just until a soft dough forms.
 Switch to the dough hook and knead until the dough is smooth (or turn the dough out onto a well-floured surface and knead for about 10 minutes).
-The dough will still look and feel slightly shaggy, from the oil; it won't have the perfectly smooth, taut feel of a more traditional yeast dough.
+The dough will still look and feel slightly shaggy, because of the oil; it won't have the perfectly smooth, taut feel of a more traditional yeast dough.

 Cover the muffin tins with a kitchen towel and let the rolls rise in a draft-free place at warm room temperature until doubled and dough fills cups, 1 to 1 1/2 hours.

-Preheat oven to 350ï¿½F.
-Bake the rolls until barely golden brown, 18 to 20 minutes.
+Preheat oven to 350°F. Bake the rolls until barely golden brown, 18 to 20 minutes.
 Let cool for at least 10 minutes before serving.